 Last Week in Pony - August 6, 2017

 Last Week In Pony is a weekly blog post to catch you up on the latest news for the Pony programming language.
-To learn more about Pony check out our website, our Twitter account @ponylang, our users’ mailing list or join us on IRC.
+To learn more about Pony check out our website, our Twitter account @ponylang, or our Zulip community.

 Got something you think should be featured?
 There’s a GitHub issue for that!
 Add a comment to the open “Last Week in Pony” issue.